dlr-a/uniswapv3-pool-price-tracker/README.md

 ## Environment Configuration

-Create a .env file in the project root and add your pool addresses like:
+Create a .env file in the project root and add your pool addresses.
+Each pool address should be separated by commas.
+Set your RPC URL with your own provider (e.g., Alchemy) as shown below, or the tracker will automatically connect to the public node at wss://ethereum-rpc.publicnode.com.

+Example .env:

 `POOLS=poolAddress1,poolAddress2`

-Each address should be separated by commas.
+`RPC_URL=YOUR_RPC_URL`

 ## Run the tracker using Cargo

 Start the project using Cargo:

 `cargo run`

-## Notes

-- By default, the tracker connects to wss://ethereum-rpc.publicnode.com.

-- You can replace the RPC URL with your own provider (e.g., Alchemy).